St. Patrick's Day

 Every St Patrick’s Day, communities from Belfast to Cork showcase their Irish pride through a range of events, bringing the world together to experience that famous Irish spirit.
-In 2021 Dublin’s St Patrick’s Festival hosted a dedicated on-site TV channel, broadcasting an array of live performances, culminating in a spectacular virtual parade.
-Meanwhile in Armagh, the At Home with St Patrick's Festival celebrated the saint's roots in Northern Ireland with a lively online programme of culture, music and dance.
+St Patrick’s Festival returns to the streets of Dublin in spectacular fashion, with its biggest parade ever, a range of events in the Festival Quarter and live broadcasts from the festival’s virtual TV station SPF TV.
+Meanwhile in Armagh, the Home of St Patrick's Festival celebrates the saint's roots in Northern Ireland with a lively online programme of culture, comedy, music and dance.

-No matter where you are, St Patrick’s Day is a time to don some green, dust off your festive spirit and be prepared to fill your heart with Ireland!
+No matter where you are, St Patrick’s Day is a time to don some green, dust off your festive spirit and prepare to fill your heart with Ireland!

 Behind the myth

 The story of St Patrick has captivated the world.
 As a boy, he was captured from either Wales or Scotland and sent to Slemish Mountain in County Antrim as a slave.
 He tended sheep on this quiet mountainside before escaping home, where he had a vision telling him to return to Ireland and spread the message of Christianity.

 Patrick left his mark on the island of Ireland, from the iconic Rock of Cashel in County Tipperary to the breathtaking peak of County Mayo's Croagh Patrick, a site of pilgrimage for many.
 But it's in the counties of Armagh and Down in Northern Ireland where his legacy is strongest: at tiny Saul Church, built on the site of Patrick's first church in Ireland, in the city of Armagh where two cathedrals are dedicated to him, and in Down Cathedral, where he was finally laid to rest.

 Rock of Cashel - St. Patrick's Rock